evolution/wordpress/docs/TUTORIAL-NEW.md

 ### Useful tools for all stages

-Evolution provides several tasks that you can run for a given stage, using [Capistrano](http://capistranorb.com/):
+Evolution [provides several Capistrano tasks](./REF-cap-tasks.md) that you can run for a given stage:

 	# tail the apache error logs in real time
 	# (ctrl+c to stop)